You at 16 weeks

 - Your baby is cushioned by about 180 ml of amniotic fluid.

 - The umbilical cord is completely mature.
-It usually contains two arteries and one vein.
+It usually contains 2 arteries and 1 vein.

 - Toenails are forming, all the joints are working, and fingers and toes are moving.

 - Although your baby’s eyes are still sealed, they’re sensitive to light.
-Your baby can screw up its face and make other facial expressions.
+Your baby can screw up their face and make other facial expressions.